nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/AI.md

 - `${gitDiff}` - this variable will be substituted with the actual Git diff
 - `${commitMessage}` - this variable will be substituted with the current commit message

-For large prompts, writing them in a Git config file may be cumbersome due to the syntax.
+Writing large, multi-line prompts into a Git config file may be cumbersome and may be prone to cause configuration errors.
-In such cases, you may consider placing the prompt into a separate file using `promptFile`.
+As a result, it is recommended that you place AI prompts into a separate file using the `promptFile` config.
-The resolution of paths follows the same logic as the [Git Config Includes](https://git-scm.com/docs/git-config#_includes).
+The resolution of file paths for `promptFile` files follows the same logic as the [Git Config Includes](https://git-scm.com/docs/git-config#_includes).

 #### debug